 This only applies to information you have given us.
 You have the right to ask that we transfer the information you gave us from one organisation to another or give it to you.
-The right only applies if we are processing information because we have your consent or because it is necessary for your student contract, and the processing is automated.
+The right only applies if we are processing information because we have your consent or because you have a contract with us and it is necessary for the performance of that contract, and the processing is automated.

 We work to high standards when it comes to processing your personal information.
-If you have queries or concerns, please contact the relevant part of the University, or the Information Governance Manager, and we will respond.
+If you have queries or concerns, please contact the alumni team, or the Information Governance Manager & Data Protection Officer, and we will respond.